Food Contact Materials and Food Safety Regulations

 Food Contact Materials

-Food contact materials are exactly that: materials that are in contact with food or potable beverages during processing, packaging or storage.
+Food contact materials (FCMs) are exactly that: materials that are in contact with food or potable beverages during processing, packaging or storage.
 This includes component parts in machinery used for food processing, even covering such things as coffee machines and drink dispensers.
 Food contact materials and food contact substances (FCS) mean the same thing.

 The Food and Drug Administration (FDA) is an agency of the United States Department of Health and Human Services.
 FDA responsibilities include protecting public health by assuring the safety, honesty and security of the food supply.
 The FDA determines the appropriate use of materials for potable beverage and foodstuff processing, handling and packaging.